shree256/django-easy-audit-clickhouse/README.md

 When any of these events takes place, Django Easy Audit will log it in the model `CRUDEvent`.
 You can query this information in the Django Admin app.

 Besides logging CRUD events, Django Easy Audit will log all authentication events (such as when a user logs in, out, or fails to log in) and all the URLs requested in the project.
-This information is stored in models `LoginEvent` and `RequestEvent`.
+This information is stored in models `LoginEvent`
 ## Why you should use it

 There are many Django auditing apps out there, but most them require you to change very important